The Majestic, Singapore: Early history

 In 1927, Eu Tong Sen, a tin mining and rubber magnate, built a Cantonese opera house for his wife who was a Cantonese opera fan.
 The theatre was Initially known as Tien Yien Moh Toi Theatre (天演舞台).
 Eu also formed an opera troupe for her, and bought the street on which the theatre sat, naming it Eu Tong Sen Street.

 The building was designed by Swan and Maclaren, the leading architectural firm at that time which also designed Raffles Hotel and Victoria Memorial Hall.
 The theatre was completed in 1928.

 The theatre was a venue for Cantonese opera until 1938, when it was converted into a cinema.
 The Shaw Brothers rented the place, renamed it the Queen's Theatre, and used it to screen the latest Cantonese blockbuster films.

 During the Japanese occupation of Singapore in World War II, the theatre was renamed Tai Hwa Opera House when the Imperial Japanese Army took control of it.
 It was used to screen Japanese propaganda films.

 Post-war years

 Shortly after the Japanese occupation ended in 1945, the Shaw Brothers' lease over the theatre also ended in September the same year.
 It was then tenanted to The Majestic Film Company, which gave the theatre its current name.

 In 1956, Dato Loke Wan Tho of Cathay Organisation with two partners, Wong Siew Leng and Teo Cheng Hay, bought the Majestic Theatre for S$1.1 million from the Eu family.
-During the 1950s and 1960s, the theatre was not only popular among the locals but also attracted film stars from Hong Kong such as Grace Chang, Lin Dai and Ge Lan.
+During the 1950s and 1960s, the theatre was not only popular among the locals but also attracted film stars from Hong Kong such as Grace Chang and Lin Dai.

 In 1983, the Cathay Organisation became the sole owner after they bought out the partnership.
 The theatre continued screening Chinese films until 1998 when it was closed.